chenxuan520/vim-fast/README.en.md

 ## item description

 1. **!
-Currently only supports ubuntu,debian, and other ubuntu linux(such as debian,linux mint, etc.), other systems can use vimplus!, At the same time, I hope that everyone can propose mr to improve the warehouse, or propose a system for issue specification requirements.**
+Currently only supports ubuntu,debian, and other ubuntu linux(such as debian,linux mint, etc.),mac support may not be perfect, other systems can use vimplus!, At the same time, I hope that everyone can propose mr to improve the warehouse, or propose a system for issue specification requirements.**

 2. The project is based on[Vimplus](https://gitee.com/chxuan/vimplus.git)

 3. **If you encounter a problem, please read the QA section of this article first.
 If you can't solve it, raise an issue or contact the author.**

 4. Vim version **8.1** or above

+5. If there is a problem other than QA, give priority to whether it is a nodejs version problem, after testing v18.13.0 version is no problem,[refer to](https://juejin.cn/post/7132680379898527757)

 ## Videos and Articles